tfausak/tfausak.github.io/_posts/2013-05-8-upgrading-to-bcrypt.md

 5. Salted and hashed
 6. Computed from a key derivation function (bcrypt)

-It's unequivocally better to store passwords more securely.
+It's unequivocally better to store passwords securely.
 There are no downsides and brute-force attacks become orders of magnitude harder.
 Any greenfield project should use bcrypt (or another key derivation function like PBKDF2 or scrypt).